pantheon-systems/documentation/source/content/guides/decoupled/overview/03-site-options.md

 </Alert>

-ISR allows you to regenerate static pages during runtime without having to rebuild your site.
+ISR allows you to regenerate static pages during runtime without having to rebuild your entire site.
 Refer to [Next.js ISR](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration) for more information.

 ### Key Differences

-- SSG compiles and renders your website at build time.
+- SSG compiles and renders your entire website at build time.
-- SSR uses a web server to display your site instead of a browser.
-SSR pages fetch data at the time the page is requested.
+- SSR uses a web server to render individual webpages on demand as opposed to SSG which renders entire websites at build time.
 - ISR is not supported on the Pantheon platform.
-ISR pages are SSG pages that refetch data after a given time has expired.
+Like SSR, ISR renders individual pages on the fly.
+However, ISR stores the results in an internal cache.
+This is a less efficient solution than using a CDN.
+Pantheon provides [Global CDN](/guides/global-cdn) to all Pantheon sites.
+The combination of SSR and a CDN solves the same problem as ISR in a more robust way.

 ## More Resources